-You protect the fruit from pests and diseases, and then … finally … harvest the most delicious fruit you’ve ever tasted in your life, because you grew it yourself.
+You protect the fruit from pests and diseases, and then … finally … harvest the most delicious fruit you’ve ever tasted in your life because you grew it yourself.

-And it needs to, because this is important work.
+This is important work.
 You’re providing nutritious organic food for your family for the whole year, not just summer.
 You’re saving money in the family budget.
 You’re giving your kids irreplaceable memories of picking fruit straight from the tree.
 You need to get results every year, not just the years you’re “lucky”.

 We know all this because this has been our journey over the last 20 years.